-After a year of nothing but athleisure and loungewear, a wedding invite represents your first chance to get properly dressed up.
-But, even if you’re desperate to give that floor-length sequinned number you bought for Christmas 2020 its first outing, a good guest knows to dress appropriately and to stick to the rules.
+Dig out your finest hat: wedding season is back.
+And, with many nuptials having been put on hold during the past two years, it won’t just be the bride and groom that will be putting on a show.
+A wedding invite represents the chance to get properly dressed up – so heed the call.
+This is no time, however, to give that floor-length sequinned number you bought for Christmas another outing: a good guest knows to dress appropriately and to stick to the rules.
 Not sure what to wear to your next wedding?
 Here’s our essential guide for every type of ceremony.

 Country house wedding